tenant dies in your rental property

 Remember that the family members, possibly including the estate executor, are grieving the loss of a beloved family member and friend.
 While you might be focused on regaining control of the property as quickly as possible, their priorities will not align with yours.

-The process is not going to be immediate, so have patience.
-The original lease agreement stands until you and the executor can close it out, so you need to continue as if the tenant were still occupying the property.
+The process will take a bit of time, so have patience.
+The original lease agreement stands until you and the executor can close it out, so you must continue as if the tenant were still occupying the property.

 What Happens To An Apartment Lease When Someone Dies?